 Unless you have experienced someone dying, you are unlikely to know about the process of passing on your assets in the most efficient manner.

 Many estate planners make it a point to educate their prospective clients about the fundamentals of estate planning.
-This is true whether or not the prospective clients already have an estate plan because often times even people who already have an estate plan have no idea what it says or means.
+This is true whether or not the prospective clients already have an estate plan because oftentimes even people who already have an estate plan have no idea what it says or means.

-Once you understand one part, you can move on to the next and the next until all of the sudden everything becomes crystal clear.
-You will then realize that estate planning isn’t simply about signing a bunch of legal documents that get spit out of a computer – instead, it’s about making informed decisions that lead to the creation of legal documents that put your wishes, goals and final instructions in writing, resulting in the one basic thing that estate planning is really all about – creating peace of mind for you and your loved ones.
+Once you understand one part, you can move on to the next and the next until all of a sudden everything becomes crystal clear.
+You will then realize that estate planning isn’t simply about signing a bunch of legal documents that get spit out of a computer – instead, it’s about making informed decisions that lead to the creation of legal documents that put your wishes, goals, and final instructions in writing, resulting in the one basic thing that estate planning is really all about – creating peace of mind for you and your loved ones.

 7 Fundamentals of Estate Planning